This document is intended for new hires to summarize norms for working at Mattermost, Inc. including:

 The following table summarizes abbreviations used in the above table:

-- As an example, Jono Bacon–a leading author, speaker and consultant on open source community advocacy–meets with our community team regularly to refine our processes and understanding.
+- As an example, Jono Bacon–a leading author, speaker and consultant on open source community advocacy–meets with our CEO and community team regularly to refine our processes and understanding.
 There’s a range of similiarly adept company advisers that help advance our thinking and capabilities in critical ways.

 When becoming a core committer to the Mattermost project we create a “Mattermost Avatar” for you as a fun way to recognize your new level of contribution.